Handcuffs: Double locks

 Double locks are generally disengaged by inserting the key and rotating it in the opposite direction from that used to unlock the cuff.

 Keys

-Most modern handcuffs in Canada, the United States, the United Kingdom and Latin America can be opened with the same standard universal handcuff key.
+Most modern handcuffs in the United States, the United Kingdom and Latin America can be opened with the same standard universal handcuff key.
 This allows for easier transport of prisoners.
 However, there are handcuff makers who use keys based on different standards.
 Maximum security handcuffs require special keys.
 Handcuff keys usually do not work with thumbcuffs.
 The Cuff Lock handcuff key padlock uses this same standard key.

 To prevent the restrained person from eventually opening the handcuffs with a handcuff key, a handcuff cover may be used to conceal the keyholes of the handcuffs.

+Hinged and Rigid Handcuffs

+When applied behind the back with keyholes away from the hands, handcuffs connected by a hinge or rigid bar are much more secure than handcuffs connected by a chain.
+Even with a key in hand it is difficult or impossible to reach the keyholes with it.

 Hand positioning

 In the past, police officers typically handcuffed an arrested person with their hands in front, but since approximately the mid-1960s behind-the-back handcuffing has been the standard.
 The vast majority of police academies in the United States today also teach their recruits to apply handcuffs so that the palms of the suspect's hands face outward after the handcuffs are applied.
 The Jacksonville, Florida Police Department, the Los Angeles County Sheriff's Department and others are notable exceptions, as they favor palms-together handcuffing.
 This helps prevent radial neuropathy or handcuff neuropathy during extended periods of restraint.
 Suspects are handcuffed with the keyholes facing up (away from the hands) to make it difficult to open them even with a key or improvised lock-pick.

 Because a person's hands are used in breaking falls, being handcuffed introduces a significant risk of injury if the prisoner trips or stumbles, in addition to injuries sustained from overly tight handcuffs causing handcuff neuropathy.
 Police officers having custody of the person need to be ready to catch a stumbling prisoner.

 As soon as restraints go on, the officer has full liability.
 The risk of the prisoner losing balance is higher if the hands are handcuffed behind the back than if they are handcuffed in front; however, the risk of using fisted hands together as a weapon increases with hands in front.